chee86j/Python_Practice/README.md

     AI Teaching Assist: Using the Custom 'Code Tutor' in ChatGPT4 Khanmigo Lite, by Khan Academy as a guide.
     Share My Experience: Regularly updating this repository with progress, insights, and reflections.

-Progress Log
+## Progress Log

-    Start Date: [Your Start Date]
+### Start Date: January 12, 2024
-    Initial Steps: Getting accustomed to Python syntax and basic constructs.
+- Initial Steps: Getting accustomed to Python syntax and basic constructs.
-    First Milestones: Completing introductory exercises from the guide.
+- First Milestones: Completing introductory exercises from the guide.

+### Ongoing Updates
+#### 1.13.2024 - 'FizzBuzz'
+- Implemented the 'FizzBuzz' exercise, focusing on Python's syntax differences from JavaScript, especially in loops and conditional statements.
+- Explored Python-specific features like list comprehensions and inline conditional expressions, applying them to solve the FizzBuzz problem efficiently.

+#### 1.14.2024 - 'rng (Random Number Generator)'
+- Developed a CLI tool in Python to generate random numbers, enhancing understanding of command-line arguments handling with the `sys` module.
+- Delved into error handling in Python, learning to validate and process user input effectively.
+- Gained experience with Python's `random` module for generating random numbers within user-defined ranges.

-    Ongoing updates will be added here.
+Future updates and learning milestones will be added here.

 Projects